 - 3.7.1.
 Residents must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. - 3.7.2.
 Residents must demonstrate competence in: - 3.7.2.1.
-Communicating effectively with patients and patients' families, as appropriate, across a broad range of socioeconomic circumstances, cultural backgrounds, and language capabilities, learning to engage interpretive services as required to provide
+Communicating effectively with patients, families, and the public, as appropriate, across a broad range of socioeconomic and cultural backgrounds; - 3.7.2.2.

-- appropriate care to each patient; - 3.7.2.2.
 Communicating effectively with physicians, other health professionals, and health-related agencies; - 3.7.2.3.
 Working effectively as a member or leader of a health care team or other professional group; - 3.7.2.4.
-Educating patients, patients' families, students, other residents, and other health professionals; - 3.7.2.5.
+Educating patients, families, students, residents, and other health professionals; - 3.7.2.5.
 Acting in a consultative role to other physicians and health professionals; and - 3.7.2.6.
-Maintaining comprehensive, timely, and legible medical records, if applicable. - 3.7.3.
-Residents must learn to communicate with patients and patients' families to partner with them to assess their care goals, including, when appropriate, end-of-life goals.
+Maintaining comprehensive, timely, and legible medical records, if applicable.

+3.7.3.
+Residents must learn to communicate with patients and families to partner with them in order to assess their care goals, including, when appropriate, end-of-life goals.